nikitavoloboev/data/productivity/flow/Rules.md

 - add correct language syntax to every snippet

 ## Planning
-- plan the next day in advance in the calendar
+- Plan the next day in advance in the calendar
 	- plan deadlines one week in advance
 	- follow through with the plan but adapt where necessary

 ## My Mind
-- uppercase entries in the main map + articles / GitHub + notes
+- Uppercase entries in the main map + articles / GitHub + notes

 ## 2Do
-- only contain things I really need to get done in `Today`
+- Only contain things I really need to get done in `Today`